Everything You Need to Know Before Heading to the Beach

 For more about beach parking permits, click here.

 • Yes!
-On North Padre Island, there is a paved parking lot on Michael J. Ellis Beach & Seawall.
+On North Padre Island, the Windward Parking Lot, located on Michael J. Ellis Beach & Seawall, provides free parking, clean facilities, showers, and dressing rooms.
 In the Downtown and Bayfront area, there is paved parking near McGee Beach and North Beach.
-Parking in these areas is free!
+Parking in these areas is free and you do not need a parking permit!

-• Yes!
-There are mobile lifeguards that patrol most Gulf Beaches.
+• There are mobile lifeguards that patrol most Gulf Beaches.
+However, there are some beaches or stretches of beach without lifeguards on duty.
 Check out the Corpus Christi Parks & Recreation Department’s full lifeguard schedule for more details on lifeguard coverage and mobile patrol throughout the year.

 The phone number for the Corpus Christi Parks & Recreation Beach Operations Office is (361) 826-3469.